Aircon Trunking

 To prevent condensation in aircon trunking, you can take the following measures:

-Proper insulation: Ensure that the trunking is adequately insulated to prevent heat transfer between the air inside and the surrounding environment.
+Ensure that the trunking is adequately insulated to prevent heat transfer between the air inside and the surrounding environment.
 Insulation materials with vapor barriers can help reduce condensation.

-Regular maintenance: Regularly inspect the trunking system for any damage or leaks.
+Regularly inspect the trunking system for any damage or leaks.
 Seal any gaps or cracks that may allow warm, humid air to enter the trunking.

 Control humidity levels: Install and maintain a dehumidification system or use other means to control the humidity levels in the air.
 Lowering the humidity reduces the likelihood of condensation.